SteffeyDev/react-native-popover-view/README.md

 `preferedWidth` | number        | null (allows view to fill display area vertically) | The height for the internal view that wraps the `Popover`.
 `showInModal`   | boolean       | true                   | Passed through to `Popover`.
 If you want to stack multiple `Popover`'s, only the bottom one can be shown in a `Modal` on iOS.

-You can also pass some global options in your StackNavigatorConfig, which are all passed through to each `Popover` in the stack: `showArrow`, `showBackground`, `arrowSize`.
+You can also pass some global options in your StackNavigatorConfig, which are all passed through to each `Popover` in the stack: `showArrow`, `showBackground`, and `arrowSize`.
 See the `Popover` props above for details of these.

 Example:
 ```js